-Brussels, 25.01.2017 - FOUR PAWS welcomes the initiative of the Commission to create an Animal welfare platform, bringing together stakeholder experts around a comprehensive animal welfare strategy, giving the opportunity to contribute and exchange knowledge on best practice, related to law enforcement, science and education.
+FOUR PAWS welcomes the initiative of the Commission to create an animal welfare platform bringing together stakeholder experts for a comprehensive animal welfare strategy and giving them the opportunity to contribute and exchange knowledge on best practices related to law enforcement, science and education.

-On 24 January 2017, Vytenis Andriukaitis, Commissioner in charge of Health and Food Safety announced the adoption for the creation of the Platform.
+On 24 January 2017, Vytenis Andriukaitis, Commissioner in charge of Health and Food Safety, announced the adoption of the initiative to create the Platform.
 It will focus on three main priorities: the implementation of EU law; commitments to go beyond legal standards without additional legislation; the promotion of existing animal welfare standards.
-Already in 2015, together with 41 other animal welfare organisations, FOUR PAWS signed an open letter aiming to support the Joint Declaration on the creation of an EU Animal Welfare Platform.
+Already in 2015, together with 41 other animal welfare organisations, FOUR PAWS signed an open letter supporting the Joint Declaration on the creation of an EU Animal Welfare Platform.

-Pierre Sultana stresses however that “nevertheless, there is at present a need for new specific legislations regarding certain animal species.
+Mr Sultana stressed, however: “Nevertheless, there is at present a need for new specific legislation regarding certain animal species.
 Should solutions not be found within the platform, the Commission will have to consider revising the existing legislation on animal welfare.”

-In 2012, FOUR PAWS European Policy Office created the EU Enforcement Network of Animal Welfare Lawyers and Commissioners.
-Since its creation, it has been active in the European enforcement regarding the existing EU animal welfare legislation, emphasizing the need to have a solid framework in order to obtain specific results and to improve and support enforcement of EU animal welfare legislation in the Member States and the Animal welfare strategy set by the EU Commission.
+In 2012, the FOUR PAWS European Policy Office created the EU Enforcement Network of Animal Welfare Lawyers and Commissioners.
+Since its creation, it has been active in European enforcement regarding existing EU animal welfare legislation, emphasising the need to have a solid framework in order to obtain specific results and to improve and support the enforcement of EU animal welfare legislation in the Member States and the animal welfare strategy set by the EU Commission.